Lightning roll past Predators for sixth straight win

 But the visitors scored three times in a span of 2:35 to take control of the penalty-filled first, which featured a combined eight minor infractions and seven power plays.

 Stamkos banged in his sixth goal at 11:28, then he slid a circle-to-circle pass that Palat finished on the team's third man advantage.
-Joseph tallied from a sharp diagonal pass from Sergachev for the third time at 14:03 for a 3-1 lead.
+Joseph tallied off a sharp diagonal pass from Sergachev at 14:03 for a 3-1 lead.

-At 16:23 of the second, Colton Sissons appeared to cut it to 3-2 when he beat Vasilevskiy on the glove side.
+At 16:23 of the second, Colton Sissons appeared to cut the deficit to 3-2 when he beat Vasilevskiy on the glove side.
 However, the Lighting's ensuing challenge showed that Sissons was offside, and the goal was overturned.

-Gourde's fourth tally on a backhander in the third, followed by power-play goals from Stamkos and Joseph, put the contest away to complete the two-game sweep.
+Gourde's fourth tally on a backhander in the third, followed by power-play goals from Stamkos and Joseph, put the contest away as Tampa Bay completed a two-game sweep.

 --Field Level Media